ali-hindy/ali-hindy.github.io/content/blog/on-incompleteness/index.md

 The goal of formalization in mathematics has been to create complete systems capable of proving all true statements within their domain.
 Concretely, given a set of axioms and inference rules, can we derive every true statement in a given mathematical theory?
 For centuries, mathematicians implicitly assumed this was possible.
 However, a series of stunning discoveries in the early 20th century revealed inherent limitations to what formal systems can prove about themselves.

-## The Key Idea: Countable vs. Uncountable
+## The Key Idea: Countable and Uncountable Sets

 The set of real numbers and the set of rational numbers present our first glimpse into a fundamental pattern.
 The rational numbers are **countable**—they can be arranged in a sequence and listed one by one.
 The real numbers, however, are **uncountable**—they cannot be enumerated in any sequence, no matter how clever our arrangement.